FAQ Retirement Living

 Absolutely – friends and family are welcome to enjoy short stays with you.
 In specific situations, extended stays may be considered at the discretion of the Village Manager.

-Speak to our friendly retirement sales staff about our homes for sale
+Speak to our friendly staff about our available homes

 Fall in love with a KeyInvest home today

-Call Us Today on 1300 658 904 or Complete the form below and one of our friendly staff will contact you asap.
+Call on 0427 703 271 or complete the form below and our friendly staff will contact you

 We came across Winzor Retirement Estate, we liked it straight away mainly because it had privacy in the back garden.
 Winzor Retirement Estate isn’t too big which we also liked, it means you get to know everyone and it’s secure.
 It’s a great lifestyle with all amenities close by and we don’t have to worry about maintenance problems as most are handled by KeyInvest.
 We would certainly recommend this village to anyone thinking of moving into a retirement village.